seancdavis/heartwood/README.md

-Cambium
+Heartwood
 ==========

-Cambium serves three main purposes in Ruby on Rails applications:
+Heartwood serves three main purposes in Ruby on Rails applications:

 1. Bootstrap Rails' standard installation by performing additional setup (things I find myself doing at the beginning of every project).